ayaka528/menu-bot-wiki/Node-Menu-Bot-Wiki.md

 This Wiki explains concepts and patterns present in the Node menu-bot.
 To take a look at the bot code, take a look at the [javascript_nodejs](https://github.com/ryanvolum/menu-bot/tree/master/javascript_nodejs) directory in this repo.

-This bot demonstrates several concepts at once.
-At a high level, it offers a fully guided flow so that the user is always aware of their options on any given conversation turn.
-When bots leave conversations open-ended, users often don't know what to do or say - guiding conversations with buttons (even if you also support natural language) helps mitigate this issue.
-We construct the guided conversation by first welcoming the user, and then by using waterfall dialogs and prompts to communicate with our user.
+## Guiding Conversations
+At a high level, this project demonstrates how a bot can guide a conversation using a menuing system.
+The end user is always presented with a discrete set of options so that there is never any ambiguity around what they can do.
+Naturally, when we think about bot development we immediately think of using Natural Language Processing (NLP) to understand user _intent_ and extract relevant _entities_.
+However, if we rely entirely on NLP, users are often left in the dark about what they can say on a given step.
+When our modality (in this case a web client) allows it, we should _show_ users what they can do with rich controls like buttons, cards and carousels.
+We can _then_ layer NLP over our conversation to short circuit conversations.

+We construct the guided conversation by first welcoming the user, and then using Waterfall Dialog and Prompt abstractions (from the botbuilder SDK) to scaffold out our conversation.
 Here's a quick peek at one of this bot's conversation flows:

 ![DonateDialog GIF](https://github.com/ryanvolum/menu-bot/blob/master/wiki_assets/DonateDialog.gif)